ltn22/ICMPv6/draft-barthel-icmpv6-schc.md

 ~~~~
 {: #Fig-ICMP-error title='ICMPv6 Error Message'}

-Type can take the values between 1 and 4, code can be set to values between 0 and 6.
+Type can take the values 1 to 4, Code can be set to values between 0 and 6.
 Value is
 unused for Destination Unreachable and Time Exceeded messages.
 It contains the MTU for
 Packet Too Big message and a pointer to the byte causing the error for Parameter Error message.
-Therefore, this value should not be higher than 1280 bytes in LPWAN networks.
+Therefore, Value should not be greater than 1280 in LPWAN networks.

-The following generic rule can be used to compress ICMPv6 error messages.
-Some more specific
+The following generic rule can be used to compress all ICMPv6 error messages as defined today.
+More specific
-rules can also be defined.
+rules can also be defined to achieve better compression of some error messages.

 The Type field can be associated to a matching list [1, 2, 3, 4] which be compressed into 2
 bits.
 Code can be reduced to 3 bits using LSB CDF.
 Value can be sent on 11 bits using LSB